yyuu/capistrano-file-transfer-ext/README.md

 1. overwrite remote file only if transmission has been successfully completed.
 2. (if you request) overwrite remote file only if the checksums are different.
-3. (if you request) upload local file only if the checksums are different.

 #### Arguments